Making The Outdoors Great For Everyone

 Carolyn Finney is the author of Black Faces, White Spaces and a scholar-in-residence at Middlebury College in Burlington, Vermont.

-Corina Newsome is the co-organizer of #BlackBirdersWeek and a graduate Student in Biology at Georgia Southern University in Statesboro, Georgia.
+Corina Newsome is the co-organizer of #BlackBirdersWeek, Community Engagement Manager for Georgia Audubon, and a Masters student in Biology at Georgia Southern University in Statesboro, Georgia.

 Tim Shin is an exploration geoscientist at Total, in Houston, Texas.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 You know it’s the start of a holiday weekend, which usually means going to the beach, going on a hike, or perhaps grilling in a park.
 But some of you told us on the Science Friday VoxPop app that you may not feel it’s safe outside.

 AUDIENCE: I don’t go into the great outdoors because I’m very allergic to the great outdoors.